Michigan Lt. Gov. Calley signals 2018 gubernatorial bid

 "I never raised my voice, but we got the right things done," Calley says in the ad, before a narrator adds "and will again."

-Calley plans to speak with reporters after he and Snyder address the Macomb County Chamber of Commerce at a luncheon on Monday.
-Calley's moves were first reported by The Detroit News, which cited political consultant John Yob as saying the online campaign will cost roughly $500,000 over six weeks.
+Calley, of Portland, plans to speak with reporters after he and Snyder address the Macomb County Chamber of Commerce at a luncheon on Monday.
+Calley's moves were first reported by The Detroit News.

+Political consultant John Yob said the online campaign will cost $500,000 over five weeks.

 The ad is paid for by MIPAC, an independent political action committee formed for Calley in 2015.
 It raised $23,500 through 2016.
 Calley had nearly $610,000 in his lieutenant governor candidate committee as of Dec.
 31 — money that could be used in a gubernatorial bid.

+The news of Calley's intentions led the state AFL-CIO to note Calley's support for the tax rewrite and to accuse him of being "terrible for Michigan's working families. ...
+The last thing Michigan needs is a third term for Rick Snyder, and that's exactly what Calley and Schuette represent."

-On the Democratic side, former Senate Minority Leader Gretchen Whitmer is the most prominent candidate to have announced, in January.
-Others running are former Detroit Health Department Executive Director Abdul El-Sayed, former Xerox Corp. executive Bill Cobbs, emergency medical services driver Kentiel White and Justin Giroux.
-U.S. Rep. Dan Kildee is mulling whether to jump in.
+On the Democratic side, former Senate Minority Leader Gretchen Whitmer of East Lansing is the most prominent candidate to have announced, in January.
+Others running are: former Detroit Health Department Executive Director Abdul El-Sayed; former Xerox Corp. executive Bill Cobbs of Farmington Hills; emergency medical services driver Kentiel White of Southgate; and Justin Giroux of Westland.
+U.S. Rep. Dan Kildee of Flint Township is mulling whether to jump in, and Ann Arbor entrepreneur Shri Thanedar formed a gubernatorial committee this month.

-Lesser-known Republican candidates include Saginaw doctor Jim Hines, Joseph Derose, Evan Space and Mark McFarlin.
+Lesser-known Republican candidates include Saginaw doctor Jim Hines — who loaned his campaign $166,000 in 2016 — Joseph Derose of Williamston, Evan Space of Grand Rapids and Mark McFarlin of Pinconning.

 Online: